 A brand voice denotes your business personality.
-It is basically like a person talking about your business to your potential customers or clients and sharing how tangible your service or offering is.
-And that’s why it’s a big thing and makes a huge impact on your brand value.
+It is basically like a person talking about your business to your potential customers or clients and sharing how tangible your service or offering is and that’s why it’s a big thing and makes a huge impact on your brand value.
 Your brand voice is the avatar that interacts with your customers the most.
 Be it the social media, paid campaigns, blogs, articles or the messaging of your website – these are the touchpoints that you have with your customers through the avatar.
 Every time a potential customer runs into these touchpoints, they are meeting your brand values through the brand voice.
-These points establish a connection and help converting visitor into customer who shows interest in your business.
+These points establish a connection and help to convert the visitor into a customer who shows interest in your business.

 But curating a brand voice out of thin air is difficult.
 You will hit the existential question about your business – who are we?